dtbesson/WalmartSales/README.md

 # WalmartSales
 An exploratory data analysis project in SQL on the publicly available Walmart Sales dataset.
-The data is available at Princekrampah's Github, https://github.com/Princekrampah/WalmartSalesAnalysis/blob/master/README.md
+I personally accessed the data on Princekrampah's Github, https://github.com/Princekrampah/WalmartSalesAnalysis/blob/master/README.md

 I also used the questions posed on the above Github repository as a guide for the project.
-I occasionally referred to his code when learning how to create the features, but then tackled the following questions on my own.
+I occasionally referred to his code when learning how to create new columns, but then tackled the following questions on my own.
 Many of the questions are quite poorly defined, but I tried to understand them as best as I could.
 Regardless, they were still useful exercises in practicing constructing SQL queries.

 ## The Data